darkarnium/darkarnium.github.io/_posts/2015-11-29-9447CTF-Super-Turbo-Atomic-GIF-Converter-Write-Up.md

 ![A wild flag appears!](/assets/article_images/2015/m3u8-lfi-flag.png) ...Apparently it can!
 With that, we had the flag, were up 180 points and nabbed the silver medal for the second to solve to boot :)

-The following M3U8 file was the used as our final solution, which simply uses a local absolute file path as the source:
+The following M3U8 file was used for our final solution.
+As above, it simply uses a local absolute file path as the source and has a duration of one-second set.

 ```xml
 #EXTM3U